Category Archives: Uncategorized

 5) Workforce Growth

-Employment in the roofing industry is expected to grow 6% over the next decade, which is about the average of all sectors.
+Employment in the roofing industry is expected to grow by 6% over the next decade, about the average for all sectors.

 Source: U.S. Bureau of Labor Statistics